namtoki/English/wordlist.md

 glow*(shine, gleam):                A campfire was glowing in the distant wilderness.
 govern:                             Parliament makes legislation, and the administration govern the country.
-grasp:                              She grasped bloody sword tightly in her hand.
+grasp:                              She grasped bloody sword tightly in her hand. grief*(sad, sorrowful, gloomy):     feel grief at ,,,
 grocery:                            Luckily, he was able to obtain a truck driver's license and get a job at the grocery store. halfway (halfway around the world): After escaping from Japan, he was finally captured halfway around the world in Brazil. harsh*(cruel, brutal):              Even Napoleon couldn't conquer Russia during its harsh winter.
-harvest:                            The woman is harvesting the crops.
+harvest:                            The woman is harvesting the crops. hatred*:                            have a hatred for ,,,
 heal:                               This is a severe wound that will take several weeks to heal.
 heavily:                            The businessman was bleeding heavily when the ambulance arrived at the accident site.
 heroic:                             He dived into the river in a heroic attempt to save the child.